 More importantly, though, even if the characters aren’t particularly likeable, Dark serves perhaps even better than Back to the Future did as a demonstration of how parents (and grandparents) were all kids once, making their own mistakes, some the same, some different.
 An innocent young boy may become a guilty middle-aged man who becomes a demented but shamed old man.
 A sad nerdish girl might grow up to become the powerful manager of a nuclear power station.
 But they are all the sum of their experiences and if you change those experiences, you change them and perhaps yourself and others, too, for better or worse.

 Dark doesn’t clear up all its mysteries.
 Even though it does (in a way) eventually explain the source of its time travel, there are still plenty of questions left by the end of the season that it will need a second to answer sufficiently to be truly satisfying, both for the characters and the plot.
-Unfortunately, its conclusion gives us a glimpse at the (spoiler) Mad Max-esque 2052 that doesn’t bode well for the future.
+Unfortunately, its conclusion gives us a glimpse at the (spoiler) (spoiler alert) Mad Max-esque 2052 that doesn’t bode well for the future.

 Nevertheless, Dark is a beautiful-looking, smart piece of occasionally horrifying science-fiction with few TV antecedents that’s worth your time.
 But you’ll have to really work at it to get the most out of it.